- Route: Ozarks

 - Major: Geological Sciences

 Hey all, welcome to my Texas 4000 rider profile and thanks a lot for visiting!
-My name is Colin Schroeder I am a PhD candidate in the Jackson School of Geosciences at The University of Texas at Austin.
+My name is Colin Schroeder and I am a PhD candidate in the Jackson School of Geosciences at The University of Texas at Austin.
 Originally, I am from Orono, Minnesota, which is 20 miles west of Minneapolis.
-While growing up, I spent my summers about 2 ½ hours north of the Twin Cities in Nisswa, Minnesota, where my parents still live today.
 Prior to beginning my PhD, I earned a master’s degree in Petroleum Engineering from UT-Austin and three bachelor’s degrees from Penn State University.
-My PhD research focuses on interpreting and optimizing measurements performed when oil and gas wells are drilled.
-After graduation, I will join the Fluid Evaluation and Sampling Technology (FEAST) team at Shell as a Petrophysicist.

 During the summer of 2020, my Texas 4000 teammates and I will embark on a 70-day, 4,000+ mile cycling journey from Austin, Texas, to Anchorage, Alaska, in hopes of inspiring communities across North America to join us in the fight against cancer.
 Texas 4000 for Cancer is a 501(c)(3) nonprofit organization founded in 2004 at The University of Texas at Austin with the mission of cultivating student leaders and engaging communities in the fight against cancer.
 Texas 4000 shares HOPE by letting those touched by cancer know that we are riding for them, KNOWLEDGE by educating communities about cancer prevention and early identification, and CHARITY by contributing to cancer research and cancer support services across North America.
 Beyond the cornerstone 4,000+ mile bike ride from Austin to Anchorage, Texas 4000 is a leadership development program that is preparing the next generation of volunteers and philanthropists to lead the fight against cancer.